Skip to Content

 For working adults and part-time, non-traditional students, the Massachusetts Part-Time Grant Program is an alternative to MASSGrants, which carries many of the same eligibility requirements.

-Awards are made to students based on exceptional financial need as determined from filing the FAFSA and availability of funds — ranging from $200 to a maximum that depends on the type of institution that the student attends.
+Awards are made based on exceptional financial need and the availability of funds, ranging from $200 to a maximum that depends on the type of institution attended.

 MassReconnect

-Eligible students will receive an allowance to pay for books and supplies, up to $1,000 per year for full time students.
+Eligible students will receive an allowance to pay for books and supplies, up to $1,000 per academic year for those with 12 or more credits.

 Enrollment StatusAward Amount